MultiView Diffusion Maps: Applications

 \subsubsection{{Handwritten digits}}

-For the following clustering experiment, we use the Multiple Features database \cite{Lichman:2013} from the UCI repository.
-The data set consists of 2000 handwritten digits from 0 to 9 that are equally spread.
-The features extracted from these images are the profile correlations (FAC), Karhunen-love coefficients (KAR), Zerkine moment (ZER), morphological (MOR), pixel averages in $2 \times 3$ windows and the Fourier coefficients (Fou) as our feature spaces $\mymat{X}^1,\mymat{X}^2$,$\mymat{X}^3,\mymat{X}^4,\mymat{X}^5,\mymat{X}^6$ respectively.
-We apply dimensionality reduction using a single view DM, Kernel Product DM, Kernel Sum DM and the proposed Multi-view.
+For the following clustering experiment, we use the Multiple Features database~\footnote[2]{http://archive.ics.uci.edu/ml} from the UCI repository.
+The data set consists of $2,0\!00$ handwritten digits from $0$ to $9$ that are equally spread.
+The extracted features from these images are the profile correlations (FAC), Karhunen-Lo\'{e}ve coefficients (KAR), Zerkine moment (ZER), morphological (MOR), pixel averages in $2 \times 3$ windows and the Fourier coefficients (Fou) as our feature spaces $\mymat{X}^1,\mymat{X}^2$,$\mymat{X}^3,\mymat{X}^4,\mymat{X}^5,\mymat{X}^6$ respectively.
+We apply dimensionality reduction using a single-view DM, Kernel Product DM, Kernel Sum DM and the proposed Multi-view.
 We apply K-means to the reduced mapping using 6 to 20 coordinates.
 The clustering performance is measured using the Normalized Mutual Information \cite{nmi} (NMI).
-Figure \ref{NMI} presents the average clustering results using K-Means (K=1).
+Figure \ref{NMI} presents the average clustering results using K-Means.

+Next, we attempt to cluster $40K$ grey scale images of handwritten $2$'s and $3$'s.
+The images with dimension $28 \times 28$ were collected from the infinity MNIST dataset \cite{loosli2007training}.
+We generate two independent noisy versions of the $40K$ samples.
+By adding pixel Gaussian noise $N(0,0.5)$ to each image we create the first noisy view which is denoted as $\myvec{X}^1$.
+The second view $\myvec{X}^2$ is created by randomly and independently zeroing each pixel with probability $0.5$.
+In Fig.\ \ref{MnistL}. we present $25$ examples from each view.
+To evaluate the clustering performance, we apply K-means $100$ times to the reduced representations with dimensions $5,10,15$ and $20$ and report the top results for each method.
+In table \ref{MNIST_TAB} we present the top Normalized Mutual Information (NMI) and clustering accuracy's the proposed multi-view and various alternative methods.